composewell/streamly/README.md

 ## Modular Word Counting

-The `Fold` data type in streamly represents a consumer of stream.
-In this example, we will use individual folds to count bytes, words and lines in a file.
-We will see how these individual folds can be composed together to do all the three at once with the same performance.
+In this example, we will use folds to count bytes, words and lines in a file.
+A `Fold` is a composable stream consumer.
+We will see how individual folds can be composed together to perform all the three counts at once with the same performance.

 See [WordCountModular.hs](https://github.com/composewell/streamly-examples/blob/master/examples/WordCountModular.hs)
 for full working code including imports that we may have omitted